rrnyquist/ebenezer/_Scripture/ESV/52_I_Thessalonians.md

-Paul, Silvanus, and Timothy, To the church of the Thessalonians in God the Father and the Lord Jesus Christ : Grace to you and peace. ^0101
+Paul, Silvanus, and Timothy,To the church of the Thessalonians in God the Father and the Lord Jesus Christ:Grace to you and peace. ^0101

 We give thanks to God always for all of you, constantly mentioning you in our prayers, ^0102